tnebooks/12th-physics/content.en/electrostatics/_index.md

 **EXAMPLE 1.23**

 Two conducting spheres of radius _r1_ = 8 cm and _r2_ = 2 cm are separated by a distance much larger than 8 cm and are connected by a thin conducting wire as shown in the figure.
-A total charge of _Q_ = +100 nC is placed on one of the spheres.
-After a fraction of a second, the charge _Q_ is redistributed and both the spheres attain electrostatic equilibrium.
+A total charge of q _ = +100 nC is placed on one of the spheres.
+After a fraction of a second, the charge q _ is redistributed and both the spheres attain electrostatic equilibrium.

 Br1 r2